Murmur (2025 film): Production

+Release

+Streaming rights

+The streaming rights of this movie were acquired by Lionsgate Play and Amazon Prime Video on 17 April 2025.

 Reception

 Abhinav Subramanian of The Times of India gave 2.5/5 stars and wrote "Watching Murmur feels like sitting through someone’s endless vacation footage – if their holiday destination happened to be a cursed forest with an invisible ghoul.
 This pioneering attempt at horror told entirely through character-operated cameras deserves recognition for its ambition, but delivers more monotony than menace."
 Ashwin S of Cinema Express rated two point five out of five star and wrote that "A good horror film sets itself up well and delivers a knockout punch—Murmur lacks the latter but still has much to admire."
 Maalai Malar critic gave three out of five star and noted that "Unlike the usual ghost films, he has shown a difference in this one.
 What is special is that it is shot using scenes recorded directly on camera".